elu00/TwitchMusicBot/README.md

 Planned Future features include:

--Support for soundcloud and youtube urls
+-Support for parsing title data from soundcloud and youtube urls (coming next)

 -Integrating the twitch alerts API for donation tracking and priortization.